puniverse/pulsar/docs/manual/core.md

 * `float` channels: `float-channel`, `snd-float`, `rcv-float`
 * `double` channels: `double-channel`, `snd-double`, `rcv-double`

 Because they don't require boxing (for this reason `snd-xxx` and `rcv-xxx` are actually macros), primitive channels can provide better performance than regular channels.
+Primitive channels, however, are single-consumer, namely, only a single strand may read messages from any given channel.

 Calling `rcv-xxx` on a closed channel will throw an exception.

-### Channel Groups

-A strand may also wait for a message to arrive on several channels at once by creating a `channel-group`:

-{:.prettyprint .lang-clj}
-    (rcv (channel-group ch1 ch2 ch3))

-You can also use a timeout when receiving from a channel group.

-### Ticker Channels

-The channel created by the `channel` function is a single-consumer multiple-producer channel.
-A ticker-channel is a single-*producer* multiple-*consumer* channel.
-It's called a ticker channel because it provides guarantees similar to that of a digital stock-ticker: you can start watching at any time, the messages you read are always read in order, but because of the limited screen size, if you look away or read to slowly you may miss some messages.

-The ticker channel is useful when a program component continually broadcasts some information.
-The size channel's circular buffer, its "screen" if you like, gives the subscribers some leeway if they occasionally fall behind reading.

-Another way of looking at ticker channels (from the perspective of the consumers), is that when a new message is added to the channel, the oldest message in the channel will be displaced if the buffer is exhausted.

 ### Channel lazy-seqs